 Chasing our goals can often feel like an uphill climb.
 Like a mountaineer you will be tested with challenges as you ascend to the peak.
 Much like mountaineering, the process of accomplishing our dreams is arduous.

 Whether your dreams center around an entrepreneurial venture, a sculpted and trimmer physique, or a fulfilling relationship, you will hit roadblocks.
-You might question whether it’s worth continuing to invest yourself in it.
-Is it worth the blood, sweat, and tears if you aren’t seeing satisfactory results?
+At those times, you might question whether it’s worth continuing to invest yourself in it.
+Is it worth the blood, sweat, and tears if you aren’t seeing results?

 If you’re at a point where your willpower is waning, I urge you to be kind to yourself.
 Acknowledge that you’re an emotional being and not a robot that can just keep going.
 Remember that you’re under the influence of a mind that’s set to dwell on the negative and concoct visions of doom which are rarely grounded in reality.